quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 ## Responsibilities

 * Extending and designing features for ARTIQ
-* Providing advice and input on hardware designs for SINARA components
+* Providing advice and input on hardware designs of SINARA components
-* Translating optical clock and ion trapping experimental recipes into ARTIQ experiments
+* Translating optical clock and ion trapping recipes into ARTIQ experiments
 * Developing novel algorithms for autonomous operation of optical clocks
-* Designing and implementing interfaces for novel cutting-edge hardware from SINARA and from other industry and academic partners
+* Designing and implementing interfaces for novel cutting-edge hardware from SINARA and from other industry and academic partners contributing to opticlock
 * Shaping the long term ARTIQ and SINARA goals and their road maps
 * Advising and collaborating with physicists and engineers on opticlock

 ## Requirements

-* Master degree in Computer Science, Electrical Engineering, Physics, Chemistry, or related or Bachelor's degree in the above fields with three years of working experience
+* Master degree in Computer Science, Electrical Engineering, Physics, Chemistry, or related or Bachelor's degree in the above fields with five years of working experience
 * Demonstrated experience in software engineering
-* Demonstrated collaboration in and significant contributions to open-source software projects
+* Demonstrated collaboration in and significant contributions to multiple open-source software projects
 * Quick learning skills and assimilation of novel programming languages (e.g. Rust) and engineering concepts
 * Fluent in Python and GNU/Linux
 * Proficient in English and German